 This is a very popular way to see the world and make some money while your at it.
 No better way to experience the life of a local than to be one yourself!
 It offers a regular paycheck and a place to stay, but expect to be working a full-time job teaching.
 I have heard nothing but good things about experiences like this, because the work is fulfilling while you get to explore on the weekends.
 TRY IT: You will need certification from TEFL (Teaching English as a Foreign Language) and TESOL (Teaching English to Speakers of Other Languages).
 These courses cost a fee and can usually be taken online.
 Once you’re certified, chose a country and contract duration.

 WorkTrade.org is an option for people who are looking to travel and volunteer but can’t afford the pricey volunteer programs.
 TRY IT: Joining will cost you $29 and they will send you email updates with contact information of organizations who are in search of volunteers around the world.
-Trips vary from one week t one year.
+Trips vary from one week to one year.
+GlobalNomadic is another trusted volunteer program, though you will be paying your own travel expenses which is fairly standard.

 I also recommend learning from someone who has shared everything you’ll need to know about this subject, travel expert Shannon O’Donnell; check out her book, ‘The Volunteer Traveler’s Handbook’.
 Another great resource is an ebook called ‘The Underground Guide to International Volunteering’, with the tag line of ‘experiences that go beyond beaches and the backpacker trail’.
 Online, you can start your research with these related articles: